Gun Hill Road station (IRT Dyre Avenue Line)

-The Gun Hill Road station (referred to on strip maps as Gun Hill Road-Seymour Avenue) is a station on the IRT Dyre Avenue Line of the New York City Subway, located at the intersection of Gun Hill Road and Seymour Avenue in the northeast Bronx.
+The Gun Hill Road station (referred to on strip maps as Gun Hill Road–Seymour Avenue) is a station on the IRT Dyre Avenue Line of the New York City Subway, located at the intersection of Gun Hill Road and Seymour Avenue in the northeast Bronx.
 It is served by the 5 train at all times.
+The station opened in 1912 for the New York, Westchester and Boston Railway (NYW&B).
+It closed in 1937 and reopened as part of the subway system in 1941.
+Elevators were added in 2021, making the station fully accessible under the Americans with Disabilities Act of 1990.

 History

 Early history

-2006 photograph from the Dyre Avenue platform with a train beneath the station approaching the East 180th Street-bound platform.
+2006 photograph from the Dyre Avenue platform with a train beneath the station house approaching the East 180th Street-bound platform.

 Gun Hill Road station opened on May 29, 1912 as a local station of the New York, Westchester and Boston Railway (NYW&B).
 This station was closed on December 12, 1937 when the NYW&B went bankrupt.

 The New York City Board of Transportation (BOT) bought the NYW&B within the Bronx north of East 180th Street in April 1940 for $1.8 million and rehabilitated the line.
 On May 15, 1941, a shuttle service was implemented between Dyre Avenue and East 180th Street using IRT gate cars.
 The Dyre Avenue Line was connected directly to the White Plains Road Line north of East 180th Street for $3 million and through service began on May 6, 1957.

 On February 27, 1962, the New York City Transit Authority announced a $700,000 modernization plan of the Dyre Avenue Line.
 The plan included the reconstruction of the Dyre Avenue station, and the extension of the platforms of the other four stations on the line, including Gun Hill Road, to 525 feet to accommodate ten-car trains.
 At the time, the line was served by 9-car trains during the day, and 3-car shuttles overnight.
 Between 1954 and 1961, ridership on the line increased by 100 percent, owing to the development of the northeast Bronx.

 On April 18, 1965, IRT Broadway–Seventh Avenue Line trains and IRT Lexington Avenue Line trains swapped their northern routings, with Broadway–Seventh Avenue 2 trains running via the IRT White Plains Road Line to 241st Street, and Lexington Avenue 5 trains running via the Dyre Avenue Line to Dyre Avenue.